Open Live Donor Nephrectomy

 After your surgery:

-You may be taken to a recovery room until you are fully awake.
-Caregivers will watch you closely for any problems.
-Do not get out of bed until your caregiver says it is OK.
-When caregivers see that you are OK, you will be taken back to your hospital room.
-The bandages used to cover your stitches keep the area clean and dry to help prevent infection.
-A caregiver may remove the bandages to check your wound.
+You will be taken to a room to rest until you are fully awake.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room.
+The bandages used to cover your stitches keep the area clean and dry to prevent infection.
+A healthcare provider may remove the bandages to check your wound.

 - You have a fever.